-Santa’s Private Reserve Ale by Rogue Ales
+Santa’s Private Reserve Ale by Rogue Ales brewed in

 holiday offering, Santa’s Private Reserve, is a variation of the classic